Chef Mariella's Kitchen™

 Day 1: Arrival & Check-In

-• Arrival Transfer from Station to residence.
+• Arrival transfer from Palermo Airport or Train Station to property.

 Day 2: Cooking Class 1